mrsparkle-70/mrsparkle-70/README.md

 - 🌱 I’m currently learning **ML,DSA**

-- 👯 I’m looking to collaborate on **Machine learning and web dev projects.**
+- 👯 I’m looking to collaborate on **Machine learning and Web dev projects.**

 - 📫 How to reach me **edsubham@gmail.com**